TehShrike/cyoa-app/readme.md

 ## To build

 - Orphan detection
-- watch for changes that need to trigger glob
+- still need to implement a "wrapper" for adventures
-- manage state
+	- global styles (--blue)
+	- global buttons (save, reset)

 ## stuff

 section: a place?
 passage: thing that appears while you're at a place?